MBA '82, Managing Member, Crystal Lake Capital

 Mr. Grabe holds a BS in Engineering from New York University and received his MBA from the University of California at Los Angeles.

-David is an Advisory Board member of the UCLA Anderson School of Management Fink Center for Finance.
-He also serves as a Trustee for the Carlthorp School in Santa Monica and is an Investment Team member for the First Presbyterian Church of Santa Monica.
-David is also an Advisory Board Member of SCS Noonan Scholars, a charitable foundation that provides funding and support for inner city college-bound youth.
+David received a BS in economics/business from UCLA and an MBA from the UCLA Anderson School of Management.
+He is an advisory board member of the UCLA Anderson School Fink Center for Finance and Investments.
+He also is a trustee and chair of the Finance Committee at Carlthorp School in Santa Monica.
+David is an active supporter of SCS Noonan Scholars, a foundation providing funding and support for inner city college-bound youth.
+David lives in Pacific Palisades with his wife and four children.

 Christopher (Kit) D. Jennings